 The Chancellery of the Riigikogu was established on 5 October 1992, the day the VII Riigikogu convened.
 The functions of the Chancellery were defined later, but its mission was clear from the beginning – to create conditions for the Riigikogu to fulfil the functions the Constitution, that had been passed by a referendum in June that year, requires the parliament to perform.

 On 16 November 1992, the Riigikogu Internal Rules Act entered into force.
-Pursuant to this Act, the task of the Chancellery was to serve the Riigikogu and its Board, committees and factions, and the members of the Riigikogu.
+Pursuant to this Act, the task of the Chancellery was to serve the Riigikogu and its Board, committees and parliamentary groups, and the members of the Riigikogu.
 More detailed list of the functions of the Chancellery was established by the amendments to the Riigikogu Internal Rules Act that entered into force on the first working day of the IX Riigikogu on 14 March 1999.

 Glance on the past confirms that the development of the Chancellery as an organisation has been stable, which has helped it to perform its main function: to be the bearer of parliamentary continuity.